 Coffee farmers worked to meet a growing demand, investing in modern farming techniques and equipment, he explains.

 You might also like: Could Zimbabwean Coffee Once Again Be on Specialty Menus?

 Crake Valley Farm can process 20 tonnes a day.
 Credit: Nicole Motteux

 In 2000, Mugabe’s land reform program forcibly reclaimed more than 6,000 farms owned by 4,500 white Zimbabwean farmers and companies.
 My father’s farm, Honde Valley, was among them.

 These farmers had operated most of the commercial agriculture; they employed (mostly black) labourers who had, in turn, supported 1.6 million family members.
 And the Zimbabwean coffee industry was destroyed.

-Where 7,600 hectares of family coffee farms had once flourished, just two commercial coffee farms of 300 hectares, Johane Jori told Eastern News.
+Where 7,600 hectares of family coffee farms had once flourished, just two commercial coffee farms of 300 hectares remained, Johane Jori told Eastern News.

 A once highly productive coffee farm is now overgrown with eucalypts and maize, which are tended to by families of subsistence farmers unable to find more profitable employment.
 Credit: Nicole Motteux